deliciousbrains/wp-migrate-db/readme.txt

 2. Saving the exported database

 == Changelog ==

+= 0.4.2 - 2012-09-13 =
+* Moved screenshots to /assets folder and updated them to support retina
+* Added sidebar including author profile and survey to gauge interest for a pro version

 = 0.4.1 - 2012-08-15 =
 * Removed WP App Store installer - not allowed in WP.org repo